 The black and white cat plate was a cheap version from H&M home and I like mine better.

 And they also fit right in with the other animal plates on my kitchen wall.
-To see how I hang my plates, you can click HERE to find the easy tutorial.
-They are all hung that way.
+You also might be interested in finding out how to hang plates on a wall.

 So far we have:

 - King Harry because he was so majestic.

 - Lilly the chef because she loved to eat everything and anything and was always present when we cooked.

 - Heidi the old lady (she was 22 when she died)

 - And Monkey as Katniss Everdeen because she was such a good hunter.